Sadie Holloway, a proud cat parent, is a strong advocate for adopting pets from animal shelters and rescue organizations.

-If you are a proud pet owner, scientists believe that your furry friends are good for your health.
+If you are a proud pet owner, it's nice to know that scientists believe that your furry friends are good for your health.
 In fact, there is even a special word to describe the positive health benefits that humans get from having furry pet friends.
-The word is zooeyia—created from a combination of Greek words for animals and health—and it's used to describe the ways having animals better our lives.
+The word is zooeyia—created from a combination of Greek words for animals and health—and it refers to all the health benefits animals bestow on their owners.

 Scientists believe that pets can help humans live longer, lose weight, stop smoking, lower blood pressure, and recover from illnesses faster.
 And then there are the myriad ways that pets make us feel better mentally, spiritually, and emotionally.